 I use all three, but for different purposes:

 - IBKR: My primary brokerage for forex algo trading (USDJPY momentum strategy).
-Also holds some crypto alongside stocks — one account for everything.
+Also holds some crypto alongside stocks โ one account for everything.
+The unified margin pool and SIPC coverage make it the backbone of my portfolio.

 - OKX: Perpetual futures, lower-fee spot trading, and the signal bot for automated crypto entries.
 Where the bulk of my crypto trading happens.